Distributed Triangle and Simplex Enumeration in Hypergraphs: Triangle and Simplex Enumeration in Sparse Hypergraphs

-While Theorem~\ref{thm:sparse-lb} shows that the simple algorithm of Theorem~\ref{thm:bounded-degree-ub} is essentially optimal for sparse hypergraphs in the PC model, the same lower bound is not implied for the EB model.
+While Theorem~\ref{thm:sparse-lb} shows that the simple algorithms of Theorem~\ref{thm:bounded-degree-ub} are essentially optimal for sparse hypergraphs in the PC model, the same lower bound is not implied for the EB model.
 Indeed, the construction in the lower bound argument has maximum 2-degree $\Delta_2 = \Theta(n^{1-2/r})$ with high probability.
 Applying Proposition~\ref{prop:pc-relationship}, the implied lower bound for the EB model is only $\Omega(n^{1/3r})$.
 Taking $r = 2$, we obtain the following corollary.

-\begin{corollary} Triangle enumeration in sparse hypergraphs requires $\Omega(n^{1/6})$ rounds in the EC, EB, EU, ES, and EP models. \end{corollary}
+\begin{corollary} Triangle and simplex enumeration in sparse hypergraphs require $\Omega(n^{1/6})$ rounds in the EC, EB, EU, ES, and EP models. \end{corollary}

 While this bound is far from tight, it shows that a polynomial number of rounds is required for triangle enumeration in sparse hypergraphs, even in the the strong EDGE CLIQUE (EC) model.